cam-leo/cam-leo/README.md

 📘 **Education**:

-Bachelor of Science, Mathematics and Statistics at the University of Toronto.
+Honors Bachelor of Science, Mathematics and Statistics at the University of Toronto.

 💼 **Projects**:

+Health Pricing Model

+Risk and Treasury Dashboard for Mining Operations

 Life Insurance Claims Model Predictor: Conducted in January 2023 using Python, R, Excel, R and SQL.
 Utilized Tableau and Power BI for summary stats dashboard.